Madeleine L'Engle: Bibliographic overview

 In addition to novels and poetry, L'Engle wrote many nonfiction works, including the autobiographical Crosswicks Journals and other explorations of the subjects of faith and art.
 For L'Engle, who wrote repeatedly about "story as truth", the distinction between fiction and memoir was sometimes blurred.
 Real events from her life and family history made their way into some of her novels, while fictional elements, such as assumed names for people and places, can be found in her published journals.

-A theme in L'Engle's works, often implied and occasionally explicit, is that the phenomena that people call religion, science, and magic are simply different aspects of a single seamless reality.